 Arrive on time

-To participate in the procession, you should assemble with fellow graduates on Memorial Drive 30 minutes before the ceremony's start time.
-You will not be required to line up and participate in exercises with your school — you may process and sit with friends.
+To participate in the procession, you should assemble with fellow graduates on Memorial Drive 30 minutes before the ceremony’s start time.
+You’ll process down the Hill with your school as noted in the “Line Up” section next.

 Walk the Hill